feast-dev/feast/docs/getting-started/faq.md

 ### Does Feast provide security or access control?

-Feast currently does not support any access control other than the access control required for the Provider's environment \(for example, GCP and AWS permissions\).
+Feast currently does not support any access control other than the access control required for the Provider's environment (for example, GCP and AWS permissions).

 ### Does Feast support streaming sources?

-Feast is actively working on this right now.
-Please reach out to the Feast team if you're interested in giving feedback!
+Yes.
+In earlier versions of Feast, we used Feast Spark to manage ingestion from stream sources.
+In the current version of Feast, we support [push based ingestion](../reference/alpha-stream-ingestion.md).

 ### Does Feast support composite keys?